• These Rules and Regulations govern teams that have been authorized for play by the Club’s Board of Directors.

 • Where there are any omissions from this document, Ontario Soccer policies will apply.

 I – TEAM UNIFORMS

 1. All players and team officials (where applicable) will be required to have and wear Club issued uniforms as detailed in items 2 and 3 below, as per the contracted arrangement with the Club’s supplier.
 No deviations can be made to this regulation without the approval of the Board of Directors.

-3. Team issued kits for SCYSL teams will consist of two complete strips (jerseys, shorts & socks), club bag and practice ball.
+2. Team issued kits will consist of two complete strips (jerseys, shorts & socks), training jersey, and practice ball.

 II – SELECTION OF COACHES

-1. A selection committee consisting of the Club Head Coach, designated Directors and appointed designates shall choose the Team Head Coach for each team.
+1. A selection committee consisting of the Technical Director, designated Directors and appointed designates shall choose the Team Head Coach for each team.